stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ## Initial Results
-The following is the number of *DEATHS PER DAY* from the links above.
+The following is the number of *DEATHS PER DAY ON AVERAGE* from the links above.
 - Cancer = 26,302
 - Heart Disease = 24,658
 - Diabetes = 3,753